 See also: 10 amazing things to do in Kōchi, Japan – A guide to Shikoku’s most beautiful city

-- Midrange Accommodation Tip: Dormy Inn Kochi
+Midrange: Dormy Inn Kochi

-- Luxury Accommodation Tip: まちの別邸 緝 Shu or Jyoseikan Ryokan
+Luxury: まちの別邸 緝 Shu or Jyoseikan Ryokan

 Day 6: Uchiko

-See also: What to know about visiting the pretty historical village of Uchiko, Japan
+See also: What to Know About Visiting the Pretty Historical Village of Uchiko, Japan

-- Budget Accommodation Tip: Hostel & Tatami Bar Uchikobare
+Budget: Hostel & Tatami Bar Uchikobare (pictured)

-- Midrange Accommodation Tip: One of the Inns of Uchiko
+Midrange: One of the Inns of Uchiko

 Day 7: Matsuyama

-See also: Visiting the bathhouse from Spirited Away and other great things to do in Matsuyama, Japan
+See also: Visiting the Bathhouse from Spirited Away and Other Great Things to Do in Matsuyama, Japan

-- Budget Accommodation Tip: Cinnamon Guest House
+Budget: Cinnamon Guest House

-- Midrange Accommodation Tip: Hotel Patio Dogo
+Midrange: Hotel Patio Dogo

 If you have more time to spend, there are plenty of other cities to see on the island, like Tokushima and Naruto.
 You could also spend some time in the seldom-visited southwestern part of the island and check out the two southern capes.

-Otherwise, you could stay longer in Takamatsu, which is also a good base for day-trips to some islands of the Sento Inland Sea, the most famous being Naoshima, rightfully referred to as the “Art Island”.
+Otherwise, you could stay longer in Takamatsu, which is also a good base for day-trips to some islands of the Sento Inland Sea, the most famous being the unique Naoshima, rightfully referred to as the “Art Island”.

 In general, more time allows for a slower approach, letting you familiarize yourself better with the destinations.
 Especially Kōchi is a pleasant place to spend a couple of days, while the Iya Valley rewards slow travel as it’s chock-full of sights and opportunities for great hikes.